 - Emergency water and food storage

 In 2017, E-Comm signed agreements with police agencies on southern Vancouver Island and the Capital Regional District for the formation of a new consolidated South Island 9-1-1/Police Dispatch Centre.
 Fifteen police agencies transitioned their emergency call-taking and dispatch operations to the new facility in February 2019.
+The new facility officially opened on March 6, 2019.
 Visit the Capital Regional District website for more information.